Ouranosinc/Magpie/docs/glossary.rst

         :py:data:`magpie.constants.MAGPIE_DEFAULT_PROVIDER` constant.

     Logged User
-        Specific :term:`User` that corresponds to the active request session.
-This :term:`User` can automatically be referenced to (instead of usual ``{user_name}`` path variable) in applicable requests using special value configured with :py:data:`magpie.constants.MAGPIE_LOGGED_USER`.
-When not logged in, this :term:`User` is considered to be :py:data:`magpie.constants.MAGPIE_ANONYMOUS_USER`.
-Otherwise, it is whoever the :term:`Authentication` mechanism identifies.
+        More specific use-case of :term:`Request User` that simultaneously corresponds to the active request session :term:`User` as well at the referenced :term:`Context User` from the path variable.
+This :term:`User` can be automatically retrieved in applicable requests using in the request path the special constant value defined by :py:data:`magpie.constants.MAGPIE_LOGGED_USER`, or using its literal :term:`User` name.
+        When not logged in, this :term:`User` is considered to be equivalent to explicitly requesting :py:data:`magpie.constants.MAGPIE_ANONYMOUS_USER`.
+Otherwise, it is whoever the
+        :term:`Authentication` mechanism identifies with token extracted from request :term:`Cookies`.

     Permission
         Element that defines which rules are applicable for a given combination of :term:`User` and/or :term:`Group`